tjeske/containerflight/README.md

 [![Build Status](https://travis-ci.org/tjeske/containerflight.svg)](https://travis-ci.org/tjeske/containerflight)

 # What is Container Flight?

 Container Flight allows you to run arbitrary Linux applications in a containerized, **isolated** environment in which the current user context is considered.
 The application is started like any other program on your computer by just typing its name on the console and pressing enter.
 A single yaml file is enough to **describe** the application and its environment, dependencies etc. Container Flight is based on [Docker](https://www.docker.com/).

+*Container Flight is EXPERIMENTAL and API changes are possible!*

 # Why Container Flight?